srr013/TabletTowerDefense/readme.txt

-    MainFunctions - contains most of the basic functions required by the main loop Tower - contains tower classes and functions TowerGroup - groups and trackers towers of like types Shot - handles shot mechanics after firing ShotCloud - handles cloud-like shot appearances
+    MainFunctions - contains most of the basic functions required by the main loop Tower - contains tower classes and functions TowerGroup - groups and trackers towers of like types TowerDragging - allows creation of multiple towers through a touch and drag motion Shot - handles shot mechanics after firing
-    Enemy - contains enemy classes and functions
-    Map - creates the playing field including path bitting.
-Contains major game variables.
-    Playfield - movable element handling touch input TowerAbilities - actions taken on a tower like selling and upgrades localdefs - contains the Path, Map, and Player classes.
-Also contains many "global" variables and lists, and functions used for animation, enemy movement, and pausing the game.
+    Enemy - contains enemy classes and functions Player - player-specific variables related to the game Map - contains map-related game variables and sets up the game for play Road - creates road images and handles their positioning Wall - manages widgets used as barriers for enemies and tower placement so the playfield is defined Playfield - movable element handling touch input.
+This is the surface the game is played on TowerAbilities - actions taken on a tower like selling, rotation, and upgrades localdefs - contains some local variables used across classes EventFunctions - sends new enemy waves to SenderClass and handles placing towers.
+    Keyboard_Kivy - used for keyboard actions when played on a computer.
+N sends a new wave, esc to quit.
-    EventFunctions - handles keyboard and mouse input pathfinding - implements the a* pathfinding algorithm.
+    Pathfinding - implements the a* pathfinding algorithm.
 Functions return a list of movement for enemies.
-    GUI - handles the creation and updates of top and bottom bars and the rightside panels SenderClass - manages creation of enemies
+    GUI - handles the creation and updates of graphical elements such as buttons and menus SenderClass - manages creation of enemies
-    Wavegen - generates a random wave dict for the Sender Utilities - game-wide functions
+    Wavegen - generates a wave dict for the Sender.
+    Utilities - game-wide functions and helpers.

 Artwork:
     All artwork is my own unless specified in the ContentSources.txt file